mongodb/docs-commandline-tools/source/includes/fact-match-dump-restore-versions.rst

-   MongoDB {+server-version+} deployment from a source deployment that is lower than MongoDB {+server-previous-version+}, you must successively upgrade the major release of the source deployment until you have upgraded to {+server-previous-version+}-series.
-To learn about supported upgrade paths, see the :manual:`upgrade documentation
+   MongoDB {+server-version+} deployment from a source deployment that is lower than MongoDB {+server-previous-version+}, you must successively upgrade the major release of the source deployment until you upgrade to {+server-previous-version+}-series.
+To learn how to upgrade your deployment, see the :manual:`upgrade documentation
    </release-notes/{+server-version+}-upgrade>`.

    This guarantee does not apply to metadata, archive, or oplog replay